 - Theory and philosophy of formal educational practice with specific attention to ethical questions and political implications.
 How have ideals and practices of education changed over time, especially with the unprecedented emergence of common or universal public education in the last two centuries?
 How is learning braided with power and desire; with nations and subjectivities; with class, race and gender; with colonial structures; with the reproduction of norms, and challenges to them?

-Practice in the translation of literary works from another language into English supplemented by the reading and analysis of standard works.
+- Advanced practice in the translation of literary works from another language into English supplemented by the reading and analysis of standard works.
 Criticism by professionals and talented peers encourages the student's growth as both creator and reader of literature.
-Students must be fluent in their chosen language.
+Students MUST be fluent in their chosen language.